Mihirsinh-01/Wireless-Media-Transfer/README.md

 Wireless Transmission of data between Laptops using Socket Programming in Python

 ## NOTE:
-Download Python_Project Folder and run project.py file iside it.
+Download Python_Project Folder and run project.py file inside it.
 Don't change the contents of the folder.

 ## Requirements: